-When doing push ups we can often hear an annoying popping sound from the elbow.
+When doing push-ups we can often hear an annoying popping sound from the elbow.
 But why do my elbows pop when I do push-ups?

 The pop noise occurs when there is fluid under pressure in the elbow gaps and then they are suddenly reduced to nothing–that sudden change creates bubbles that pop out of place!
 This is known as cavitation.
 Cavitation can occur at any joint where there is a gap between the bones, like your elbows.
 This article will discuss how to strengthen muscles and prevent this from happening by understanding what causes it.

-In order for you to understand better, here’s an example of cavitation: You shake up soda before opening it and the sound comes from small gas bubbles moving around because liquid has entered space filled with air (cavity).
-When someone does push ups or bench presses their arms go through a range of motion so quickly sometimes these spaces get less room than usual which leads
+For you to understand better, here’s an example of cavitation: You shake up soda before opening it and the sound comes from small gas bubbles moving around because the liquid has entered a space filled with air (cavity).
+When someone does push-ups or bench presses their arms to go through a range of motion so quickly sometimes these spaces get less room than usual which leads.

 Why do my elbows hurt when I do push ups?